 |Note: Since we took the tourist shuttle to Biotopo del Quetzal from Antigua, GuateGo have added Biotopo del Quetzal as an official destination on their website which is great.|

-If you want to see the resplendent quetzal then a visit to Biotopo del Quetzal is a must.
-If you’re not a bird fan it’s still worth a visit to enjoy some wonderful hikes though the amazing protected cloudforest.
+If you want to see the resplendent quetzal bird then a visit to Biotopo del Quetzal is a must.
+If you’re not a bird fan it’s still worth a visit to enjoy some wonderful hikes through the amazing protected cloud forest.

 Enjoy this post?
 Pin it for later!

 Read More Guatemala